About our Team

 Jenna's happy place is in the water.
 Born and raised locally on the east end of Long Island, Jenna was swimming by the time she was 2, snorkeling and knee boarding at 5, SCUBA certified by 12, competing in state level swimming competitions at 13, and competing in national level synchronized swim meets by 14.
 This passion continued throughout college as well, where she was a member of the women's water polo team.
 Jenna now competes as a master synchronized swimmer, where her team won the gold medal at the 2016 National competition!
 You could not, and still cannot, drag Jenna out of the water!

 Jenna has a true calling for teaching, which began when she was in 1st grade, teaching to an empty row of chairs in her grandparent's garage, also known as "Miss Jenna's Class".
 In 2004, she took her love for teaching and combined it with her love for the water and received her American Red Cross Water Safety Instructor certification.
-Since then, she has helped a countless number of students of all ages and abilities from coast to coast learn to swim.
+Since then, she has helped hundreds of students of all ages and abilities from the east & west learn to swim.
 Her students are not only water safe, but they improve their stroke technique, and now share her love for the water.

 Jenna attended James Madison University, where she received her Bachelor of Science degree in Early Childhood Education.
 She then moved out to San Diego and received her Master of Arts degree in Special Education with a specialization in Autism and Behavior.
 She has been a classroom teacher for 10 years, working with preschool through high school age students.
 Her passion for educating others does not stop at the classroom.
 In 2015, Jenna became a Live!
-Fitness instructor, allowing us to offer fun NEW classes for adults.
+Fitness instructor, allowing us to offer fun, new Water Aerobics & Fitness classes for adults.

-Jenna's love for the water, extensive experience, and passion for creating a positive, nurturing environment for all of her students' unique needs make her a true asset to the Alyssa's Aquatics team.
-We could not be more thrilled to have her joining us this summer!
+Jenna's love for the water, extensive experience, and passion for creating a positive, nurturing, and most importantly- FUN environment for all of her students' unique needs make her a true asset to the Alyssa's Aquatics team!
+We could not be more thrilled to have her with us again this summer!

 Taylor has always been at home in the water.
 Born and raised locally on the east end of Long Island, Taylor grew up on the back of a boat and in the ocean surf.
 Whether it's kayaking, sailing, skim boarding or just laps in the pool, if there is water, you'll find Taylor there.